Skip to main content

 Each field shows an info tooltip with a description of what file to upload.
 Upload the relevant files by clicking the file input and selecting the file from your computer.

-5. Save and Process 3:45
+5. Save and Process

-• Click "Save" to upload and process all files
+• Click Save to upload and process all files.

-• The system will process the uploaded CSV files to extract and store the analytical data
+• The system will process the uploaded CSV files to extract and store the analytical data.

-• Wait for processing to complete
+• Wait for processing to complete.

-6. Review Processing Results 3:59
+7. Review Processing Results

 • After processing, check the Processing Messages card at the top of the page